Favourited 202 times

 We have one small dog, an older Miniature Pinscher, who loves to cuddle if you do too but she has fur so if you are allergic or a little barking bothers you, you won't be comfortable here.
 Sometimes we also have our grand-dog, a Miniature Schnauzer.
 Our yard is fenced if you have a dog, too.

 We need help with our front and back yards, and garden spaces.
 We have had traditional turf (grass lawn) along with two garden spaces, and are slowly converting to water-conservative, natural desert landscape.
-We are now planting shrubs, trees, and edible plants to plant around the pathway pictured below.
+We are now maintaining shrubs, trees, and edible plants around the pathway pictured below.
+I need to post a newer picture!
 We can teach you these skills if you are willing to learn and can work without supervision once you know what to do.
 There are also free landscape classes offered locally which Carol sometimes attends, and you are welcome to come along.

-The reason I mentioned an artist is needed is that my sunroom full of windows faces a dull cinder block wall, shown below in the back yard.
+The reason I mentioned an artist is needed is that my sunroom full of windows faces a cinder block wall.
+Another guest painted a delightful Hobbiton mural on half, and the other half now feels empty.
 We plan to convert part of the yard itself into a shady meadow as a bird/bee/butterfly habitat, and I'd like to liven up that wall with a nature mural.
 Alas, I have no art skill whatsoever, just ideas.
 Can you paint on a 6 foot wall?
 It is primed and ready for your artwork.
 We also want to sew a small awning for our front window, hence the need for someone to sew.